 If your hair is limp and greasy 24 hours after washing it, you probably suffer from oily hair.
 With thousands of shampoos, conditioners, hair products and natural remedies, it’s hard to choose a regimen that will keep the grease at bay.
 Most conditioners are laden with heavy moisturizers that can spell disaster for oily hair, and hair products can irritate the scalp and cause even more grease.
 What’s an oily hair sufferer to do?
 Read on for some suggestions that will have your tresses in tip-top shape in no time!

 Before you can treat oily hair, you need to have a better understanding of what causes it.
 All greasy hair is not created equal.
 Some people have a grease problem from their scalps to the ends of their hair, while others have an oily scalp and dry hair.

 There are a variety of reasons that hair can become oily:

 - Genetics can play a big part in what type of hair you have.
-People with balding or thinning hair tend to have oily hair as well.
+People with balding, fine or thinning hair tend to have oily hair as well.

 - Sometimes the issue is simply not shampooing enough.
 Even hair that is dry can become limp and greasy from a lack of washing.